pymor/pymor/docs/source/tutorial_projection.rst

     print_source(reductor.project_operators)

-We also see that the reductor also takes care of projecting output functionals and inner products associated with the |Model|.
+We also see that the reductor takes care of projecting output functionals and inner products associated with the |Model|.
 The construction of the ROM from the projected operators is performed by a separate method: